scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ## How to handle exceptions

 When executing a transaction by using multiple transaction manager instances, you will also need to handle exceptions properly.

+{% capture notice--warning %}
+**Attention**

 If you don't handle exceptions properly, you may face anomalies or data inconsistency.
+{% endcapture %}

+<div class="notice--warning">{{ notice--warning | markdownify }}</div>

 For instance, in the example code in [Execute a transaction by using multiple transaction manager instances](#execute-a-transaction-by-using-multiple-transaction-manager-instances), multiple transaction managers (`transactionManager1` and `transactionManager2`) are used in a single process for ease of explanation.
 However, that example code doesn't include a way to handle exceptions.